w3f/jamtestvectors/authorizations/README.md

 # Authorizations STF Test Vectors

+## Schema

-Both JSON and SCALE formats conform to the JAM ASN.1 [schema](../jam-types-asn/jam-types.asn) and this subsystem STF specific [schema](./authorizations.asn).
+Both the binary and json formats adhere to the overarching JAM protocol ASN.1 [schema](../jam-types-asn/jam-types.asn), as well as the specific vectors [schema](./authorizations.asn) defined for these test cases.

 ## Guarantees Extrinsic Input